julien6387/supvisors/docs/configuration.rst

 ``addresses``

-    This element gives the list of addresses where the process can be started, separated by commas.
+    This element gives the list of nodes where the process can be started, separated by commas.
 Applicable values are:

         * a subset of the ``address_list`` defined in `[supvisors] Section Values`_,
         * ``*``: stands for all values in ``address_list``.
-        * ``#``: stands for the address in ``address_list`` having the same index as the program in a homogeneous group.
+        * ``#``: stands for the node in ``address_list`` having the same index as the program in a homogeneous group.
 This will be detailed in the `Pattern Rules`_.

     *Default*:  ``*``.